 Prior to the 1994 trade deadline, Gartner was dealt to his boyhood home, Toronto.
 Continuing his record-setting streak with a 34-goal season, he was again disappointed as the Maple Leafs were ousted in the Stanley Cup semi-finals.
 Playing two more seasons for the Maple Leafs, Gartner was named as a Commissioner's Selection to the 1996 All-Star Game team.
 This marked his seventh and final appearance, which included an MVP performance of four goals and an assist in 1993.
 It was during the annual Skill's Competition, however, that he excelled.
 Gartner captured the "Fastest Skater Competition" each of the three years he entered, including 1996, at age 36.
 During the 1985-86 season, Gartner once said, "I have a God-given ability to skate.
 I haven't really worked on my legs at all during my career."
 He continued to prove his ability until his retirement in 1998.

 During the 1996 off-season, Gartner was dealt to the Phoenix Coyotes where he finished his career two seasons later.
 In 1997-98, he became just the fifth player to reach the 700-goal plateau, a remarkable feat for perhaps the most consistent and unnoticed scorer the game has ever seen.
 Along with his consecutive 30-or-more goal seasons record of 15 straight years (a streak broken only by the labour troubles in 1994-95), Gartner also holds the NHL record for most 30-or-more goal seasons in a career with 17.
-He finished second all-time in goals for a right-winger and 5th overall (708), 5th all-time in assists by a right-winger (627), 4th all-time in points by a right-winger (1,335) and 7th on the all-time games played list (1,335).
+He retired with the second most goals for a right-winger, fifth most overall with 708.
+He also retired ranked fifth all-time in assists by a right-winger with 627, fourth all-time in points by a right-winger with 1,335 and seventh on the all-time games played list with 1,335.

 Gartner was respected on ice and off.
 A devoted Christian, he spent countless hours at youth hockey camps and prepared himself for life after hockey, serving as a key member of the National Hockey League Players' Association Negotiating Committee during both labour disputes in the 1990's and as NHLPA President during the latter part of the decade.
 Following his retirement on August 26, 1998, he decided to spend his time in the Toronto area, coaching and working with the NHLPA's Goals & Dreams Foundation, a testament to his abilities as a communicator and educator in both hockey and life.